cowlingj/an-introduction-to-programming-with-python/lessons/Lesson08.md

 So in our example, the first item `"spam"` has an index of 0, `"eggs"` has an index of 1, `"coffee"` an index of 3, and`"chocolate"` 4.

-Trying to access index 5 will cause an error since ther is no item with that index, but an index of -1 refers to the last element, -2 the second to last element and so on.
+Trying to access index 5 will cause an error since there is no item with that index, but an index of -1 refers to the last element, -2 the second to last element and so on.